knaw-huc/kabara/readme.md

 1. Depending on which SPARQL store to use, choose a Docker compose file:
     * Virtuoso: `docker-compose-virtuoso.yaml`
     * Blazegraph: `docker-compose-blazegraph.yaml`
+    * GraphDB: `docker-compose-graphdb.yaml`
-2. Run Kabara and Virtuoso: `docker-compose up -f <docker-compose-file.yaml>`
+2. Run Kabara and the SPARQL store: `docker-compose up -f <docker-compose-file.yaml>`

 ## Configuration